occupational disability check

 Knowledge of current case law strengthens your position.
 The legal situation is complex, but basic knowledge helps.
 This enables a better assessment of your rights.

-Other common sources of error:
+Further common sources of error:

 Make sure to avoid the following mistakes:

-Expert advice: Specifics for the self-employed and freelancers
+Expert advice: specifics for the self-employed and freelancers

 For the self-employed, the following aspects are particularly relevant:

-Request an individual risk analysis now: Have your insurance situation checked for free and receive concrete optimisation suggestions.
+Request an individual risk analysis now: have your insurance situation checked free of charge and receive specific suggestions for optimisation.

 FAQ